-- If an employee believes a violation of the University's Gender Based Misconduct Policy may have occurred, please contact the Title IX Coordinator to discuss this issue.
-The Title IX Coordinator will request signed written documentation for any allegations of violations of the University's Gender Based Misconduct Policy. - 2.
-If the issue encountered with a fellow employee is not in relationship to the Gender Based Misconduct Policy, the following steps outline the process for addressing the issue: - a.
+- G. If an employee believes a violation of Calvary's Title IX Policy may have occurred, the Title IX Policy will govern next steps. - H. If the isue encountered with a fellow employee is not in relationship to the Calvary Title IX Policy, the following steps outline the process for addressing the issue: - a.
 Bring the issue to the supervisor of the employee against whom there is a grievance. - b.
 If the issue is not resolved, bring the issue to the Cabinet member who oversees the employee against whom there is a grievance. - c.
 If the issue is still not satisfactorily resolved: move to the policy of submitting a formal grievance below.